-STANDARDS HOW YOU WILL BE MEASURED AIM:Safe, comfortable and hygienic hous giving birth sing for all livestock, including youngstock and thos se close to HF.1 Key Housing must be constructed and maintained to provide a safe and secure environment for livestock REVISED HF.1.a Housing secure to prevent straying/ escaping HF.1.b There are no sharp edges, projections or other features p to livestock presenting a hazard HF.1.c Electrical installations are inaccessible to livestock HF.1.d Lights over feed troughs are shatterproof/protected HF.1.e Surfaces goats can reach are free from harmful chemical preservatives and paints compounds, HF.2 Housing must be appropriately and effectively ventilated REVISED HF.2.a Ventilation minimises high humidity, build-up of odours ar comfortable temperature. odours and maintains a HF.2.b Minimise signs of heat stress and goats are not exposed to d raughts/extreme cold HF.3 Floors must be constructed and maintained in a manner that minimises HF.3.a Floor surfaces are sound, and livestock can walk at ease without slipping or risk of injury the risk of injury HF.3.b Design of any slats are suitable for the species and do no slip or cause foot injuries.
-Non slatted lying areas provide HF.3.c Manhole covers/drains that livestock have access to are maintained HF.4 Key Conditions in housing must be maintained in a manner that ensures livestock are able HF.4.a Lying areas are well-drained and regularly cleaned out to dirty bedding avoid a build-up of to keep clean REVISED HF.4.b All livestock sent to slaughter meet abattoir cleanliness s pecifications HF.4.c No accumulation of excess water, urine, dung or slurry HF.4.1 Safe, suitable, and legal bedding is provided in lying areas REVISED HF.4.1.a Bedding (used in lying areas including cubicles, loose housing, non-slatted lying areas, and corrals) is non- injurious, non-toxic and is absorptive Delivery records Waste transfer HF.4.1.b Where slatted flooring is used for newborn and young kids, bedding is provided notes Waste exemption records HF.4.1.c Delivery records of waste materials used for bedding are kept e.g. recycled woodchip, paper HF.4.1.d Waste exemptions to use such materials are registered with the Environment Agency and kept
+STANDARDS HOW YOU WILL BE MEASURED AIM:Safe, comfortable and hygienic hour AIM:Safe, comfortable and hygienic housing for all livestock, including youngstock and those close to giving birth HF.1 Key Housing must be constructed and maintained to provide a safe and secure environment for livestock REVISED HF.1.a Housing secure to prevent straying/ escaping HF.1.b There are no sharp edges, projections or other features projections. presenting a hazard to livestock HF.1.c Electrical installations are inaccessible to livestock ■ HF.1.d Lights over feed troughs are shatterproof/protected HF.1.e Surfaces goats can reach are free from harmful chemical preservatives and paints compounds, HF.2 Housing must be appropriately and effectively ventilated REVISED HF.2.a Ventilation minimises high humidity, build-up of odours ar comfortable temperature. nd maintains a HF.2.b Minimise signs of heat stress and goats are not exposed to draughts/extrem HF.3 Floors must be constructed and maintained in a manner that minimises ■ HF.3.a Floor surfaces are sound, and livestock can walk at ease without slipping or risk of injury the risk of injury HF.3.b Design of any slats are suitable for the species and do no slip or cause foot injuries.
+Non slatted lying areas provide ■ HF.3.c Manhole covers/drains that livestock have access to are maintained HF.4 Key Conditions in housing must be maintained in a manner that ensures livestock are able Conditions in housing must be maintained Lying areas are well-drained and regularly cleaned out to avoid a to keep clean REVISED ■ HF.4.b All livestock sent to slaughter meet abattoir cleanliness s pecifications ■ HF.4.c No accumulation of excess water, urine, dung or slurry HF.4.1 Safe, suitable, and legal bedding is provided in lying areas REVISED ■ HF.4.1.a Bedding (used in lying areas including cubicles, loose housing, non-slatted lying areas, and corrals) is non-injurious, non-toxic and is absorptive ■ Delivery records ■ Waste transfer ■ HF.4.1.b Where slatted flooring is used for newborn and young kids, bedding is provided notes ■ Waste exemption records HF.4.1.c Delivery records of waste materials used for bedding are kept e.g. recycled woodchip, paper ■ HF.4.1.d Waste exemptions to use such materials are registered with the Environment Agency and kept